-The proposed changes in the benchmarking- and revenue-cap models in distribution networks referred to in section 1.2.3, are on public consultation in 2015 and the improvements are planned to be implemented in the regulation from 2016.
-In addition, NVE has suggested that Statnett (the Norwegian TSO) on a regular basis presents a public report where the main cost developments are described.
-NVE has asked for feedback on the proposal late 2015.
+During 2015, NVE has proposed changes to improve the benchmarking- and revenue-cap models in distribution networks.
+Most of the suggested improvements were implemented in the regulatory model from 2016.
+NVE also suggested that the Norwegian TSO (Statnett) on a regular basis presents a public report where the main cost developments are described.
+The first report from Statnett will be made in 2017.